Dale and James J. Pinto (L'76) Fellowship

 Current and past Pinto Fellows include:

-Caitlin Callahan is the 2017-2018 Pinto Fellow at Robert F. Kennedy Human Rights, where she will contribute to the organization’s strategic litigation efforts.
+Caitlin Callahan was the 2017-2018 Pinto Fellow at Robert F. Kennedy Human Rights.
 Caitlin graduated with a B.A. from Northwestern University and a J.D., cum laude, from Georgetown Law.
 While at Georgetown, Caitlin participated in the HRI Associates Program and the HRI Fact-finding Project, in which she co-authored the published report entitled Ensuring Every Undocumented Student Succeeds: A Report on Access to Public Education for Undocumented Children.

-William Juhn: William is the current Pinto Fellow at Robert F. Kennedy Human Rights.
+William Juhn: William served as the Pinto Fellow at Robert F. Kennedy Human Rights in 2016-2017.
 A graduate of the University of Michigan (B.A.), Fudan University (M.A.), and Georgetown Law (J.D.), William is now working with the Strategic Litigation Unit of Robert F. Kennedy Human Rights on a variety of the organization’s cases.

 Mai El-Sadany: Mai served as the first Pinto Fellow in 2015-2016 and is now a Legal Associate at the International Center for Not-For-Profit Law (ICNL) and a Non-Resident Fellow at the Tahrir Institute for Middle East Policy (TIMEP).
 Mai holds a B.A. from Stanford University and a J.D. from Georgetown Law.
 During her time as a Pinto Fellow, Mai spearheaded the organization’s work on political repression in Egypt, including through the development of a submission to the UN Working Group on Arbitrary Detention on behalf of the detained student Mahmoud Mohamed Ahmed Hussein – who was subsequently released.